Victor-Basil/Simple-To-Do-List/README.md

- SIMPLE TO-DO LIST APP
+ THIS IS A SIMPLE TO-DO LIST APP
 A clean, beginner-friendly To-Do List web app built using HTML, CSS, and JavaScript.
 It lets you easily add, complete, and delete daily tasks all right in your browser!

                 FEATURES

-➕ Add new tasks
+ Add new tasks

-✅ Mark tasks as completed (click to cross them out)
+Mark tasks as completed (click to cross them out)

-❌ Delete tasks instantly
+Delete tasks instantly

 Press “Enter” to add a task quickly

         WHAT I LEARNED